skielred/bum/README.md

 [![Build Status](https://travis-ci.org/dylanaraps/bum.svg?branch=master)](https://travis-ci.org/dylanaraps/bum)
 [![Donate](https://img.shields.io/badge/donate-patreon-yellow.svg)](https://www.patreon.com/dyla)

+## About this fork

+This fork is based on the `players` branch (`22d820c`) from the original `bum` package.

+It fixes the import of `players` module to use `bum` with more music players when installing with a Python packages manager.

+It prioritizes the detection of `cmus` over `mpd`.
+This is strictly due to my personal usage.
+Sometimes I have the `mpd` daemon running even when `cmus` is opened.
+In these cases, I'm obviously listening music from `cmus`, so I changed the detection order.

+It changes the default album art picture size from 250 to 1000 pixels.
+Also based on personal usage.
+I could not get a non-blurred picture with the 250 pixels resolution (maybe because I use `i3`?).

+This version is based on `bum-0.1.2` and is named `bum-0.1.2-skiel`.

+# Original README

 `bum` is a daemon that downloads album art for songs playing and displays them in a little window. `bum` doesn't loop on a timer, instead it waits for a `SIGUSR1` signal.
 When it receives `SIGUSR1` it wakes up and downloads album art for the current playing track.
 This makes `bum` lightweight and makes it idle at `~0%` CPU usage.

 `bum` uses [musicbrainz](https://musicbrainz.org/) to source and download cover art, if an album is missing it's cover art you can easily create an account and fill in the data yourself. `bum` outputs a `release-id` which you can use to find the exact entry on musicbrainz.